Galilean moons: Discovery

-As a result of improvements Galileo Galilei made to the telescope, with a magnifying capability of 20×, he was able to see celestial bodies more distinctly than was previously possible.
-This allowed Galileo to observe in either December 1609 or January 1610 what came to be known as the Galilean moons.
+As a result of improvements that Galileo Galilei made to the telescope, with a magnifying capability of 20×, he was able to see celestial bodies more distinctly than was previously possible.
+This allowed Galileo to observe in January 1610 what came to be known as the Galilean moons.

-On January 7, 1610, Galileo wrote a letter containing the first mention of Jupiter's moons.
+On 7 January 1610, Galileo wrote a letter containing the first mention of Jupiter's moons.
 At the time, he saw only three of them, and he believed them to be fixed stars near Jupiter.
-He continued to observe these celestial orbs from January 8 to March 2, 1610.
-In these observations, he discovered a fourth body, and also observed that the four were not fixed stars, but rather were orbiting Jupiter.
+It turned out to be Ganymede, Callisto, and the combined light from Io and Europa.
+The next night he noticed that they had moved.
+On January 13, he saw all four at once for the first time, but had seen each of the moons before this date at least once.
+By January 15, Galileo concluded that the stars were actually bodies orbiting Jupiter.
+He continued to observe these celestial orbs to 2 March 1610.

 Galileo's discovery proved the importance of the telescope as a tool for astronomers by showing that there were objects in space to be discovered that until then had remained unseen by the naked eye.
 More importantly, the discovery of celestial bodies orbiting something other than Earth dealt a blow to the then-accepted Ptolemaic world system, which held that Earth was at the center of the universe and all other celestial bodies revolved around it.
-Galileo's March 13, 1610, Sidereus Nuncius (Starry Messenger), which announced celestial observations through his telescope, does not explicitly mention Copernican heliocentrism, a theory that placed the Sun at the center of the universe.
+Galileo's 13 March 1610, Sidereus Nuncius (Starry Messenger), which announced celestial observations through his telescope, does not explicitly mention Copernican heliocentrism, a theory that placed the Sun at the center of the universe.
 Nevertheless, Galileo accepted the Copernican theory.

 A Chinese historian of astronomy, Xi Zezong, has claimed that a "small reddish star" observed near Jupiter in 364 BCE by Chinese astronomer Gan De may have been Ganymede.
 If true, this might predate Galileo's discovery by around two millennia.

-The observations of Simon Marius are another noted example of observation, and he later reported observing the moons in 1609.
+Simon Marius claimed another observation, and he later reported observing the moons in November 1609, with a first written record for 29 December 1609.
 However, because he did not publish these findings until after Galileo, there is a degree of uncertainty around his records.
+Later, it turned out that he had used the old style Julian calendar, while Galilei used the modern style Gregorian one.
+So, in fact, Marius observed the moons first on 8 January 1610, one day after Galilei.